 - Culture always wins over tools and technologies, but most of the business world is tone deaf to understanding culture.

 - Hire by trial.
-There is no scientific evidence that resumés and interview loops are effective methods for hiring staff.
+There is little scientific evidence that resumés and interview loops are effective methods for hiring staff.
 The job interview process itself is dubious, since few interviewers are truly skilled at doing it without bias.
 WordPress.com hires by trial – you audition for a job, allowing both parties real exposure to the talents and limitations of the other.

 This is a lot to absorb or believe.
 Which is why I wrote a book about a place that has bet everything on these ideas.